APG office doors closed to public

-Late Sunday night, March 15, as more information about COVID-19 became available, APG of East Central Minnesota, the parent company of ABC Newspapers, made the decision to close its office doors to the public for the foreseeable future.
-This is proactively being done to protect our staff from the potential risk of exposure to the COVID-19 virus.
+Late Sunday night, March 15, as more information about COVID-19 became available, APG of East Central Minnesota, the parent company of this newspaper, made the decision to close its office doors to the public for the foreseeable future.
+This is proactively being done to protect our staff from the potential risk of exposure to the virus.

 We realize this is an inconvenience for many of you who utilize our offices for various reasons, but we wanted to make sure we protect the people who are working hard to keep the public informed about what is taking place throughout our communities.